MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

     > [!Note]
     > Once you exit out of the blade, it is not visible any more so save it.
 However, if you forget to save it, then you can just craete a new one.

+## Migrate from master account to service principal

+You can migrate to service principal if you're currently using a master account.
+If you currently using Power BI Workspace Collections using service principal is recommended when migrating to Power BI Embedded.

-## Limitations and considerations
+## Considerations and limitations

-- Doesn't support multi-tenant environments.
 - Only works with the [new app workspaces](../service-create-the-new-workspaces.md).
-- **My Workspace** isn't supported.
+- The **My Workspace** isn't supported.
+- Dedicated capacity is required when moving to production.
+- A Power BI Pro license is not required.
+- Doesn't support multi-tenant applications.
 - Can't install an on-premises data gateway
-- Can't be an on-premises data gateway admin
+- Can't be an on-premises data gateway admin.
-- Can't sign in to the Power BI portal
+- Can't sign into the Power BI portal.
-- Can't import or export application
+- Can't import or export applications.
-- Need dedicated capacity
-- It isn't required to own a pro license

 ## Next steps